Jun2028/test/README.md

 # test
 This was an undergrad course project from years ago.
-An implementation from scratch using only numpy.
+An implementation of a MLP from scratch using only numpy.